-In this present age, however, God is already working to relieve suffering.
-As people repent, God deals with the root cause of suffering, which is sin.
+In this present age, however, God also works to relieve suffering.
+He does this because his character is loving and compassionate.
+As people repent of their sins, God deals with the root cause of suffering, which is sin.
 As he transforms them, it brings them personal healing as well as healing to families and communities.
-Having experienced mercy themselves, these people then extend it to others.
-The great number of Christian charities and compassion services in this world testifies to that.
+These believers, having experienced mercy themselves, then extend it to others here on earth.

 I believe that striking at sin, the root cause of suffering, is the most effective way to bring about social justice and healing in the world today.
-This is God’s primary way of relieving suffering in this present age, before he establishes his kingdom of everlasting peace and righteousness.
+This is one of God’s major ways of relieving suffering in this present age, before he establishes his kingdom of everlasting peace and righteousness.

 “And we know that in all things God works for the good of those who love him, who have been called according to his purpose.”
 (Romans 8:28)